(209) 545-4401

 Opt for penetrable paving

 Penetrable or permeable paving is taking the landscaping world by storm, as people and companies have begun to realize the benefits of using it.
 They are often cheaper, allow water to permeate the soil easily, decrease rainwater runoff and allow greater prevention of water and wind erosion on the soil.
-They are a great way to harness the runoff that is usually lost after storms, as they allow the water to enter the soil through pavements, sidewalks, paths and walkways that would previously have been impervious.
+They are a great way to harness the runoff that is usually lost after storms, as they allow the water to enter the soil through pavements, sidewalks, paths, and walkways that would previously have been impervious.

-Grass pavers, porous concrete pavements and interlocking permeable concrete pavers are the three main permeable paving options, and using any of them in your landscape planning will keep your garden as water-wise as possible.
+Grass pavers, porous concrete pavements, and interlocking permeable concrete pavers are the three main permeable paving options, and using any of them in your landscape planning will keep your garden as water-wise as possible.

 Water when necessary at appropriate times

 No matter how drought-resistant your garden is, there are going to be times where you simply have to water it.
-When this time does come, you have to make sure that your are watering at the best times for water retention.
+When this time does come, you have to make sure that you are watering at the best times for water retention.

 Moisture obviously evaporates out of the soil with the heat of the sun, and therefore it makes sense to water when it’s the coolest time of day.
 The best time to get the hosepipe out or the irrigation going is early in the morning or late in the evening when the sun is at its lowest, as the soil will have more time to absorb and use the moisture before it begins to evaporate.